A domain decomposition strategy for natural imposition of mixed boundary conditions in port-Hamiltonian systems: Numerical examples

 For $\Omega_2$ the solution is advanced at half-integer time steps so

-The power balance is determined for both the $\Omega_1$ and $\Omega_2$ subdomains in Figures \ref{fig:Powerbalance_Staggered}.
+The power balance is determined for both the $\Omega_1$ and $\Omega_2$ subdomains in Figs.~\ref{fig:Powerbalance_Staggered}.
 For both parts of the domain the power balance is observed to be in the order of $10^{-12}$, hence zero within machine precision.
+If the entirer domain $\Omega= \Omega_1 \cup \Omega_2$ was considered than the power balance would not be preserved to machine precision.

 \paragraph{Modal analysis} The analytical eigenvalues for the problem under examination are obtained via separation of variables, leading to the following analytical eigenvalues

 The numerical eigenvalues are obtained via the generalized eigenproblem